allaydesai/PID-Control-Project/README.md

 Higher: Increases reaction time, having a smoothing effect and reducing aggresive oscillations

+![alt text][video_high_kd]

 Lower: Less reaction time causing severe oscillations

+![alt text][Video_low_kd]

 **Proportional (Ki)**

 The vehicle in the simulator did not appear to have any bias hence this parameter was left as a very small value close to zero.
+But I did find that having a small value helped the car with certain turns.
+Maybe because the track is left turn biased, having only 1 right turn.

 I performed parameter tuning manually by first starting with the values found in lesson and then I begin tweaking the Kp value with a goal of being adequately reactive to the error, I then tweaked the Kd componenet to reduce the ampount of oscillation and overshooting.
 The key here was being able to make the turn with desired value.